nfynt-zap/UniversalAR/README.md

         * [Face Mesh](#face-mesh)
   * [Links and Resources](#links-and-resources)

 ## Importing UAR package into Unity

 You can import the package directly from the editor by following these steps:
-1. Opening the `Package Manager` from `Window>Package Manager` from Editor
+1. Opening the `Package Manager` from `Window > Package Manager` from Editor
 2. Locate the `+` button on top left corner and select `Add package from git URL...`
 3. Enter the following URL: `https://github.com/zappar-xr/universal-ar-unity.git`

 This will automatically fetch the latest version of the package from Github.
+Please note it may take a minute or two for the package to appear in the list.

 Another option is to define the `universal-ar-unity` package as dependency in your projects' `manifest.json` file located under `Root_Directory>Packages`.